 The legal definition of felony murder in Las Vegas, Nevada, is a homicide committed in the perpetration of either of the following crimes:

-- the Nevada crime of sexual assault
+- the Nevada crime of sexual assault (see our article on Nevada sex crimes)

 - the Nevada crime of sexual abuse of a child